Tips for Inclusive Recruitment

 UCD’s commitment to equality, diversity and inclusion is echoed in the University’s Strategic Objective Number 5 to 'attract and retain an excellent and diverse cohort of students, faculty and staff.'

-The below resources allow you to consider how your School/Unit is presented to potential candidates and how you can make your job descriptions more inclusive.
+The below guides and resources were developed to support hiring managers consider the role of equality, diversity and inclusion in the recruitment process and how they can best attract diverse talent.
+These resources allow you to consider how your School/Unit is presented to potential candidates and how you can make your job descriptions more inclusive.

 Writing an Inclusive Job Description